 A BBC investigation in 2017 revealed that ice served at McDonald’s, KFC, and Burger King outlets across the United Kingdom was contaminated with fecal bacteria.
 The findings raised serious questions about hygiene practices in some of the world’s biggest fast-food chains.

-The tests were conducted by the BBC’s Watchdog program at 30 fast-food outlets across the UK.
-The results showed that more than half of the tested samples were contaminated.
-Ice from three McDonald’s, six Burger Kings, and seven KFC restaurants contained bacteria known as faecal coliforms — a clear indicator of fecal contamination.
-Some of these samples, including four from Burger King and five from KFC, were found to have what researchers described as “significant levels” of bacteria.
+The BBC’s Watchdog program conducted the tests at 30 fast-food outlets across the UK.
+The results showed that more than half of the tested samples contained contamination.
+Ice from three McDonald’s, six Burger Kings, and seven KFC restaurants contained bacteria known as faecal coliforms.
+This bacteria serves as a clear indicator of fecal contamination.
+Some of these samples contained what researchers described as “significant levels” of bacteria.
+These included four from Burger King and five from KFC.

 Health experts said the contamination likely came from poor hand hygiene and unclean ice machines.
 They warned that any presence of such bacteria in ice meant that the water used was not safe for human consumption.